K-Sqr/Codepath-prework/README.md

 # Codepath-prework
 Random Background IOS app for codepath prework
-# Prework - *BackgroundChange*
+# Prework - *BackgroundChangeApp*

 Submitted by: **Emmanuel Adekoya**

-**BackgroundChang** is an app that present a page with a my student information, and button that changes the color of the background to a random color with 0.5 opacity when clicked.
+**BackgroundChangeApp** is an app that present a page with a my student information, and button that changes the color of the background to a random color with 0.5 opacity when clicked.

 Time spent: **2.5** hours spent in total